 With better accuracy, the infrared thermometer can measure temperatures at greater distances and can be held up to 14-inches away from the surface of the candle wax.

-The temperature range of the infrared thermometer is between -58 and 716 degrees Fahrenheit, so it is way more than what you would need for candle making.
+The temperature range of the infrared thermometer is between -58-716°F, so it is way more than what you would need for candle making.

 Thanks to this and the fact that it is contactless, you can use this thermometer in the kitchen, to test how well appliances like refrigerators are working, or in any other temperature-specific craft.
 A built-in laser gives the best precision possible, and you can easily view the temperature readings using the backlit LCD readings.

 Not only is this a great thermometer to use for candle making, but it is such a handy tool to keep at home for a range of uses!

 2. DOQAUS Digital Meat Thermometer